RentadroneCL/Photovoltaic_Fault_Detector/README.md

     }
 }
 ```
-The configuration file for SSD300 is a json file, which looks like this  (example soiling fault ):
+The configuration file for SSD300 is a json file, which looks like this  (example soiling fault ) and .txt with name of images (train.txt):
 ```
 {
     "model" : {